What is a branded title?

 - Look for a vehicle with a rebuilt title status rather than salvage.

-- Conduct a VIN search to look for title brands from other states.
+- Conduct a VIN search or license plate lookup to look for title brands from other states.

 - Request detailed records and receipts for the repairs completed.

 - Get a vehicle inspection performed before purchasing the car.

 - Obtain a vehicle history report to try and uncover anything that may be hidden in its past.

 - Buy from a public auto auction, such as Copart, that includes a comprehensive checklist.

 What does a branded title mean for you?
 For the vast majority of car buyers, it’s best to stay away.
 You could take a chance on a car with a branded title—maybe you win, maybe you lose.
 But whether you’re exploring the possibilities of a vehicle with a rebuilt or salvage title or a car with a clean title, do your due diligence and perform a vehicle history report.

 Prior police or taxi brand

 Some states also report vehicles that have been previously used either in a police or taxi fleet.
 Even if they’ve never been in an accident, they are branded title cars simply because there’s such a high likelihood of unreported damage and high mileage.
 The title will have something like “prior police” or “prior taxi” on it.

 These vehicles aren’t necessarily a bad buy, but it’s almost impossible to get a complete picture of their previous history.
 You should assume the worst and hope for the best if you entertain buying one.
 States that issue these titles are California, Florida, Massachusetts, Michigan, Vermont and Wisconsin.